Ambulance Cover & Insurance

 • If the treatment or transport isn’t recognised by your private health fund

-• If you require specialised transported for routine treatment due to an ongoing health condition such as severe immobility.
+• If you require specialised transport for routine treatment due to an ongoing health condition such as severe immobility.

-Comprehensive ambulance cover offers you financial protection should you need ambulance treatment or transport on ground, at sea or in the air.
-This includes both in emergency and non-emergency situations.
+Comprehensive ambulance cover offers you financial protection should you need ambulance treatment or transport on the ground, at sea or in the air.
+This includes both emergency and non-emergency situations.

 Typically, with comprehensive ambulance you’ll be covered for: